ypyl/ypyl.github.io/Blog/2023-02-01-investing.md

 - pay commission to a broker
 - can buy 1 share

-# Buy and Hold vs Active trafing
+# Buy and Hold vs Active trading

 ## Buy and hold